MarkPearlCoZa/Blog_General/_posts/2014-07-12-Retrospectives-Notes.md

 ---------------------------------------------------------------------------------------------------

-### Step 3 - Main Acitivity
+### Step 3 - Main Activity

 Plan a main activity, but don't be tied to it.
 Forcing a team to do your activity because you planned it when there may be something else the team want's to discuss is selfish.
 Go where the heat is.

-Usually giving the team an opportunity to propose items to dicuss as part of the main activity is a good thing.
+Usually giving the team an opportunity to propose items to discuss as part of the main activity is a good thing.
 Most of the time it makes sense to go through their proposed topics.
 Sometimes it is more useful to take a bigger step backwards to look at the bigger picture.

 > Be careful not to let the main activity take up all your time, you need enough time for confirming goals for next period

 #### Lean Coffee Style Retro

 In the teams I've been with we typically have a retro topics wall in our team area.
-During the iteration before the reto we put topics up we would like to discuss.
+During the iteration before the retro we put topics up we would like to discuss.
 These become useful if you run your main activity in a [lean coffee style retro](https://www.retrium.com/resources/techniques/lean-coffee).

 #### Quick Wins vs Deep Discussions